 I keep the specific gravity a bit lower than you would on a reef tank, at about 1.022.
 I also keep the temperature higher than a normal tank, at 83.

-Everything else is pretty much standard.
-You should have 0 ammonia and everything else should be kept in check by water changes.
-Your nitrates may be a bit high, just don't let it get out of hand.
+Other water parameters are in line with standard reef tanks.
+You should have 0 ammonia and 0 nitrites, and everything else should be kept in check by water changes.
+Your nitrates may be a bit high, just don’t let it get out of hand.

 Most of the time the only thing needed to get your clownfish to breed is patience.
 If you’ve given your fish everything they need in terms of clean water, plenty of quality food and their own space to mate, then there’s not much more you can do.
 There are a few tricks that breeders use that have worked for me personally, so I’ll share those.